AbdulazizAlshehri/ML-EDA/README.md

 # Exploratory Data Analysis (EDA) Project

 This project seeks to answer the analysis questions by Discovering, Cleaning, Preparing, nad Visualizing the data from the three datasets MTA, Taxi, and Stations datasets discussed in details below.
-The project explaind in six main sections as following:
+The project explaind in five main sections as following:

 ## 1. ANALYSIS QUESTIONS
 - What patterns people follows in the NYC subway?